Diabetes and Gum (Periodontal) Disease

 What is diabetes and gum (periodontal) disease?

-Diabetes is a disorder in the way the body uses digested food for growth and energy.
+Diabetes is a disease that occurs when your blood sugar is too high.
+High blood sugar is the result of your body not making or using insulin correctly.
 There are 3 main types: type 1, type 2, and gestational diabetes.
 Periodontal diseases are infections of the gums and bone that hold the teeth in place.
-Gum disease is a problem that can happen if you have diabetes that is not controlled well.
+Gum disease is a problem that can happen if you have diabetes that isn't controlled well.
 Also, the body's response to gum infections can result in blood sugar problems.

-What causes periodontal disease in people with diabetes?
+What causes gum disease in people with diabetes?

 Diabetes causes blood vessel changes.
 The thickened blood vessels can reduce the flow of nutrients and removal of wastes from body tissues.
 This reduced blood flow can weaken the gums and bone.
 This puts them at greater risk for infection.